 Basic Plan (Free)

-Access to real-time data for US markets, forex, and cryptocurrencies.
+Access to real-time data for all US markets, forex, and cryptocurrencies.

 Trial WebSocket support.